When the Itch Won’t Stop During Pregnancy or While Breastfeeding

 Eczema is a group of conditions that cause the skin to become itchy or inflamed and can cause red or darker colored patches during a flare-up.
 The most common form of eczema is atopic dermatitis, which is a more severe and long-lasting form of eczema.
 Common triggers for an eczema flare include dry skin, environmental irritants and allergens, stress, and hormones.
-This last one is particularly relevant for women, as changing hormone levels (specifically estrogen) can cause a worsening of symptoms during pregnancy.
+This last one is particularly relevant for people who are pregnant and/or breastfeeding, as changing hormone levels (specifically estrogen) can cause a worsening of symptoms during pregnancy.

 “Having a healthy pregnancy is within reach, even when eczema is on the warpath.
-During pregnancy and after childbirth, a woman needs to be well-nourished, well-rested and as free from stress as possible.
-Excellent self-care is the greatest gift a woman can give herself and her newborn.”— National Eczema Association
+During pregnancy and after childbirth, a [person] needs to be well-nourished, well-rested and as free from stress as possible.
+Excellent self-care is the greatest gift a [person] can give [themselves] and [their] newborn.”— National Eczema Association

 Join Our Eczema Study